Budget 2020 - What we can expect

 There are also some major new spending commitments to be paid for – for example, it is unlikely that the Chancellor will wish to borrow to fund the cost of long term social care.
 He may well choose to raise money for these by cutting back on existing tax reliefs for individuals although this may also be tied to tax simplification.

 For example, an all-party parliamentary group of MPs has recently recommended major reforms to inheritance tax (IHT) - and echoed comments from the Office of Tax simplification last year that IHT is far too complex and outdated.
 The Chancellor might choose to increase the basic relief, the nil rate band, but collect more tax in the long term by removing/restricting complex reliefs (the main residence nil rate band, exemption for gifts out of income, business property relief qualifying rules etc.)

 Similarly, the £50bn a year cost of pensions tax relief might be cut back to release funds for social care.
-Restricting tax relief to a flat rate (rather than the individual’s marginal rate of tax) would save considerable sums and may look much fairer to the conservative party’s newer voters.
-As part of wider reforms that removed the controversial annual allowance charge, such changes may prove less controversial than previously assumed.
+While any reforms look likely to be subject to lengthy consultation, restricting tax relief to a flat rate (rather than the individual’s marginal rate of tax) would save considerable sums and may look much fairer to the conservative party’s new generation of voters.
+As part of a package of wider reforms that remove the annual allowance charge and other complexities, such changes may prove less controversial than previously assumed.